GameVasion/Clothing-Hanger-Clicker/README.md

 1. Make sure love is installed from [the LÖVE2D website](https://love2d.org/)
 2. Run the batch files included
 > Note: game.bat is for no console, gamec.bat is for console

-Nintendo switch support will come when the UI is done